 Not feeling a deli turkey sandwich?
 Try roasted pumpkin seeds, which also contain tryptophan.

 9 of 10All photos

-Frozen bananas turn into an ice-cream like confection with proper blending technique.
+Frozen bananas make the perfect base for healthy, vegan "nice cream". and the potassium in them will not only help you fall asleep faster but can prevent those awful cramps (AKA Charlie horses) that wake you up.
+All you need is the proper blending technique.
 The trick is to keep blending for several minutes.
-At first they'll just look slimy, but then air works its magic and they morph into a creamy, light treat.
-Add a handful of chopped peanuts for some belly-filling fat and that sweet-and-salty flavor you crave.
+At first, they'll just look slimy, but then air works its magic and before you know it frozen bananas morph into a creamy, light treat.
+Add a handful of chopped nuts for a sweet and salty treat.

 10 of 10All photos

-Don't knock these baked veggie snacks until you've tried them.
-They're surprisingly delicious!
-And the hefty dose of vitamin K helps repair and build muscles while you sleep.
-Simply chop up a bunch of kale, toss with olive oil and sea salt, and bake at 350 degrees until crispy.
+Don't knock these roasted green "chips" until you've tried them.
+The hefty dose of vitamin K helps repair and build muscles while you sleep.
+Simply chop up a bunch of kale, toss with olive oil and sea salt, and spread out and bake at 350 degrees until crispy.